We reject: kings, presidents and voting. We believe in: rough consensus and running code. — RFC 7282

 Why Do You Need a DoD Anyway?

 The primary reason for having a DoD is to ensure that work meet a certain level of quality.
 Sometimes, when a team works on something, they might not fully grasp what's needed or how good it should be.
-That's where the DoD comes in – it's like a cheat sheet that helps the team understand what it really means to finish a task.
+That's where the DoD can help – it's like a cheat sheet that helps the team understand what it really means to finish a task.

 The DoD does some pretty cool things for teams: